creacoon/laravel-app-versioning/README.md

 1. Install the package via Composer
 2. Publish the configuration file
 3. Use the Artisan command or the facade to manage versions

-## Implementation Steps

-To implement this package in a real project:

-1. Create a new directory for your package
-2. Create all the files as described above
-3. Set up a Git repository for the package
-4. Use Composer to require the package from a local path during development
-5. Once tested, push to a Git repository and install via Composer

-Would you like me to explain any specific part of the implementation in more detail or make any adjustments to the package structure?